In search of the best restaurants in Tralee? Our Tralee restaurants guide will make your belly happy!

 1. Kirbys Brogue Inn

 Kirby’s is a peach of a spot.
-It’s a proper landmark in the town (you can’t miss it!) and it’s just as good a spot for a pint with pals as it is a for a feed.
+It’s a proper landmark in the town (you can’t miss it!), and it’s just as good a spot for a pint with pals as it is for a feed.